 This is critical to your success on medication.
 According to a study published in the April 2004 issue of Pediatrics, researchers who observed the therapy outcomes of 579 children with combined-type ADHD concluded that those who were closely monitored showed the greatest improvement in their symptoms.

 For parents, The AAP suggests starting out with a general pediatrician to deal with ADHD.
-But if your child has a comorbid condition, such as depression or a learning disability, or if she doesn’t respond to initial drug therapy, a parent should consider seeking specialized care, says Andrew Adesman, M.D., director of developmental and behavioral pediatrics at Long Island Jewish Medical Center and North Shore University Hospital in New York.
+But if your child has a comorbid condition, such as a mood disorder or a learning disability, or if she doesn’t respond to initial drug therapy, a parent should consider seeking specialized care, says Andrew Adesman, M.D., director of developmental and behavioral pediatrics at Long Island Jewish Medical Center and North Shore University Hospital in New York.
 In these instances, a developmental pediatrician, child neurologist, or child psychiatrist can offer a deeper working knowledge of the newest medications and more experience with drug therapy, as well as the time available to work with your child.

 Carol Fitzgerald of Warren, New Jersey, says that it took a visit to a neurologist to determine why her son wasn’t responding to Ritalin.
 “It turns out that Gregory also has a mild form of Asperger’s syndrome,” says Fitzgerald.
 “He explained that we also needed to treat the mood changes associated with this condition.”

 While the frequency of visits during the startup phase of a medication may vary from office to office, your doctor should be willing to see your or your child at least every two to four weeks during the first couple of months.
-These informative meetings will enable you to discuss how the meds are working, whether there are noticeable or troubling side effects, or, for children, if the medication is affecting height or weight.
-A doctor should always measure your child’s height and weight during the initial office visit and then at evenly spaced intervals — once a month, perhaps — afterward.
+These informative meetings will enable you to discuss how the meds are working, whether there are noticeable or troubling side effects, or, for children, if the medication is affecting height or growth.
+A doctor should always measure your child’s height and growth during the initial office visit and then at evenly spaced intervals — once a month, perhaps — afterward.

 Rule #2: Start at the lowest dose possible and adjust it upward if necessary.